rielm/design-resources/typography.md

 * "The general rule of thumb in tracking your words (not the characters) is that the shorter the line length the tighter the tracking, the opposite is also true."

-* For line height, multiply font size by 1.6 ratio, but for bigger font sizes (i.e. 64px) multiply it to 1.2 ratio
+* For line height, multiply font size by 1.6 ratio, but for bigger font sizes (i.e. 64px) multiply it to 1.2 ratio.

+* Avoid having orphan in text line.
+(Orphan is that word that is hanging the end of line).

+* Avoid all caps

+* Maximum of 3 fonts

+* 16px base font